faithvoid/plugin.music.hearthisatX/README.md

 ## Bugs:
 - Some searches just don't work and will present a rate-limiting error.
 This doesn't seem to be an addon issue, this seems to be an API backend issue with HearThis not liking certain terms (usually terms around 4 characters or less).
 Try a longer query and try the same query on PC to see if it also gives you an error.
-- Artist search is currently broken.
+- Artist and Playlist search is currently broken and is disabled in the current release.
 - "Livestream" button in Genres doesn't work.
+- Rarely, the "Next" and "Previous" buttons can disapepar on a page.
+Going back a page and then going forward again should resolve it.

  ## Not Planned:
 - Account Integration(?) (on a system as old as the Xbox, it sounds like a security nightmare.
 If someone wants to take on the work, feel free to send a pull request!)